 Who is eligible to participate in a Workshare Plan?

-who normally work 30 hours or more per week and who
+who normally work full-time or part-time for the WorkShare employer and who

 would normally be eligible to receive unemployment insurance